dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/Spec-active.md

 ```

 **Limitations**:
-- Removes ALL occurrences (no option to remove only first/last)
+- Only trims from start and end (use Replace for middle occurrences)
 - Case-sensitive matching only
 - No regex pattern matching (use Replace operation for regex)
-- No character set trimming (e.g., cannot trim all whitespace characters)
+- No character set trimming (e.g., cannot trim all whitespace characters - use Trim operation for that)

+**Comparison with Similar Operations**:
+- **Trim**: Removes whitespace from start/end only
+- **TrimString**: Removes specific substring from start/end only (NEW)
+- **Replace**: Removes/replaces all occurrences throughout the entire string

 **Status**: ? **Implemented** (2025-01-20)